-Due to the nature of our short-term investments and the lack of material debt, we have concluded at December 31, 2010 that we currently do not face material market risk exposure.
+Due to the nature of our short-term investments and the lack of material debt, we have concluded at December 31, 2011, that we did not face material market risk exposure.
 Therefore, no quantitative tabular disclosures are required.
 For a discussion of our exposure to foreign currency exchange rate fluctuations, see the "Foreign currency exchange rates" section of Management's discussion and analysis of financial condition and results of operations in this report.